amangarg0599/Pufflepost/_posts/2020-08-31-Setting-up-your-blog-with-Jekyll-and-Github.md

 **Note** - the name of your repo should be  in the format *yourusername.github.io* this will allow to access your blog directly through this link.

+By this simple tutorial we can have our own simple up and running blog in minutes with no charge, and the best thing is that we will have the flexibility and speed of a static site and we have complete control over every element of the website that we may need to modify.

+For in-depth we can refer the [jekyll docs](<https://jekyllrb.com/docs/>) to see how jekyll works and how we can even setup jekyll without using any template the way we like.